steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 for the given ``phyMode``.
 However, they need to be included in order to work with the WiFi MAC.

-WiFi PHY and channel helpers for nodes
+WiFi PHY and Channel Helpers for Nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. literalinclude:: ../src/wifi_broadcast/main.cc